-I don’t paint nearly as often as I’d like to or should, particularly when I’m travelling.
-Being pressed for time – or, more often, sheer laziness/the social media sinkhole – gets in the way.
-But every time I do, I find that it intensifies an experience.
-There’s something about capturing a place you’re passing through or a fleeting moment within the pages of a sketchbook that feels both personal and indelible.
+I don’t paint often when I’m travelling.
+Being pressed for time—or, more often, sheer laziness/the social media sinkhole—gets in the way.
+But when I do make the time, I find that it intensifies the experience.
+There’s something about capturing a place you’re passing through in the pages of a sketchbook that feels both personal and indelible.

-This historic city – bustling, sublime and chaotic all at once – is one of my favourite places to visit.
-Each neighbourhood contains a world of its own, and its inhabitants are warm, welcoming and easygoing.
-Since my first visit in 2013, I’ve returned to Istanbul thrice (every summer since 2016) but what I haven’t experienced yet is a crisp winter in the city.
-Someday soon, I hope.
+This historic city—bustling, sublime and chaotic all at once—is one of my favourite places to visit.
+Each neighbourhood contains a world of its own; its inhabitants are warm and easygoing.

 What can I say about Paris that hasn’t been said before?
-As hackneyed a thought as it might be, it’s true: for those passing by, this exquisite city is an escape from sobering present-day realities.
+As hackneyed a thought as it might be, it’s true: for those merely visiting or passing by, this exquisite city is the perfect escape from sobering present-day realities.

 There are two main things that I remember about Bali.
 One, how incredibly green it was.
 I haven’t quite come across that spectacular shade of rich green anywhere else.